ForgingAntiquity/forgingantiquity.github.io/conference2019.md

 Vanessa Mawby, George Topalidis, and Penny Blake, 'Theopompus (of Chios?) and his Hieroglyphs: Constantine Simonides and 19th century Egyptology'

 Rachel Yuen-Collingridge, 'Forgery as an act of creative decolonisation: Constantine Simonides between Thucydides and Zoroaster'

+###### Program
+(all speakers from Macquarie University except where noted)

+2.05–2.15pm Opening remarks

+2.15–2.20pm Rachel Yuen-Collingridge, An introduction to the theme

+2.20–2.45pm Malcolm Choat, 'Constantine Simonides and his New Testament Papyri'

+2.45–3.10pm Vanessa Mawby, George Topalidis, and Penny Blake, 'Theopompus (of Chios?) and his Hieroglyphs: Constantine Simonides and 19th century Egyptology'

+3.10–3.35pm Isabelle Marthot-Santaniello (University of Basel), 'The challenges of Writer Identification on papyrus'

+3.35–4..00pm Afternoon Tea (served in Level 3 Room 202, the 'Recreation Room')

+4.00–4.25pm Lauren Dundler,'#antiquitiesdealers – The Construction of Dealer Persona in the Internet Antiquities Market'

+4.25–4.50pm Richard Bott, 'Assumed Authenticity: Expertise, Authentication, and the Sheikh Ibada Fakes'

+4.50–5.15 pm Rachel Yuen-Collingridge, 'Forgery as an act of creative decolonisation: Constantine Simonides between Thucydides and Zoroaster'

+5.15–6.30pm Reception (Level 3 Room 202, the 'Recreation Room')